SkelliBoi/Humble-Warden/README.md

 4. Select all of the DAZIPs within DAUpdater, and choose "Install Selected".

 5. Wait for all of them to read "installed".
-Afterwards, you can close the program.
+Afterward, you can close the program.

-For me it works if I select all files at once, but if it doesn't you might need to do it in steps.
+For me, it works if I select all files at once, but if it doesn't you might need to do it in steps.

 ## Run FIX_DLC